 While some of these conditions may be obvious, others have symptoms that can take days or weeks to appear.
 Failing to report your injury and get the appropriate treatment after a car accident can result in worsening of your condition, while putting your rights to compensation in jeopardy.
 Therefore, you should always get checked out by a doctor after an accident, just to be on the safe side.

 In the past, Missouri operated under laws that barred injury claims if the victim was even partially responsible for the injury.
 However, these rules no longer apply.
 Instead, insurance companies can reduce the overall amount you are entitled to receive in a settlement based on how much you may have contributed to the accident.
 This is what’s known as comparative fault.

 As long as you were less than 50 percent responsible for the accident, you may still receive compensation, but the amount you receive will be reduced by the percentage of which you are at fault.
 For example, if your damages from an accident are estimated at $50,000, but it was determined that you were 40 percent at fault for the accident, this means that the compensation you would receive would be reduced by 40 percent, leaving you with $30,000.

 This is why it is vitally important to avoid admitting any liability at the accident scene, and to consult with an experienced lawyer before making statements to insurance company representatives.

-If you or someone you care about has been seriously injured in an auto accident, contact The Bruning Law Firm today.
+If you or someone you care about has been injured in an auto accident, including shoulder fractures, shoulder dislocations, or muscle tears, contact The Bruning Law Firm today.
 We provide the comprehensive, professional legal representation you deserve at a time when you need it most.

 Call or contact our office online today to schedule a free consultation.

-Not Ready to Chat with a St. Louis Car Accident Attorney?
+Not Ready to Chat with a St. Louis Shoulder Dislocation Attorney?